dhasani23/2020-2022_Projects/TaskManager/README.md

-Manage a list of tasks
+Manage a list of tasks (Java Swing)

 ![](demo.gif)